Where our

 Story Begins

-The Latino Scholarship Fund was established in 1994 by Ileana Velazquez and Peter Kalman, addressing a critical need for support among Latino high school graduates.
+The Latino Scholarship Fund was established in 1994 by a group of residents who sought to address a critical need for support among Latino high school graduates.

 At that time, fewer than 20% of Danbury High School's Latino graduates pursued higher education, the lowest rate among all ethnic groups.

-Just six months after its inception, the Fund successfully raised $10,000 and awarded its first 10 scholarships in 1996 to deserving Latino graduates.
+Just six months after its inception, the group successfully raised $10,000 and awarded its first 10 scholarships in 1996 to deserving Latino graduates.

 This initiative has since played a pivotal role in empowering students to achieve their educational dreams.